Organization Profile of the Moravian Music Foundation Inc.

 Beginning with the 2013 Festival, the Foundation is responsible for organization, planning, management and artistic direction of the Festivals.
 The MMF staff works with a planning committee of volunteers and professional workshop and ensemble leaders, to create an enriching, spiritually and musically fulfilling, and motivating week-long experience for all ages and abilities.

 The first “Early American Moravian Music Festival” was held in Bethlehem, PA, in 1950, conducted by Dr. Thor Johnson (who went on to conduct the first eleven Moravian Music Festivals).
-Other festivals and seminars followed, and in 2013, the Twenty-Fourth Moravian Music Festival was held in Bethlehem, PA.
-The Twenty-Fifth Festival will be in Winston-Salem, NC, July 23-29, 2017.
+Other festivals and seminars followed, and in 2013, the 24th Moravian Music Festival was held in Bethlehem, PA.
+The 25th Festival was in Winston-Salem, NC, July 23-29, 2017.
 The 3rd international Unity Brass Festival was hosted by the North American Moravians and held in Winston-Salem, NC in July of 2018.
 The 26th Moravian Music Festival was held online, July 18 – 24, 2021 (due to the Covid pandemic), and held in-person in Bethlehem, PA, July 26-30, 2022. moravianmusicfestival.org

 The Foundation serves as a resource for scholars, performers, and students worldwide, as well as for church musicians, Moravian and non-Moravian.
 MMF maintains calendars and information resources for musicians, researchers, and the general public.